 Highlights: Affectionate, Cheerful, Brave.

-When it comes to Border Terriers, the phrase; “work hard, love harder” describes them best.
+When it comes to the Border Terrier, the phrase; “work hard, love harder” describes them best.
 Skilled in tracking foxes, these dogs have a ton of energy to keep up with hunters.

 If they don’t frequent hunting trips, expect them to dig holes to expend their energy.
-For those that can keep up with a Border Terrier, they make excellent hypoallergenic companion dogs.
+It’s just their thing.
+For those that can keep up with a Border Terrier, they make great hypoallergenic companion dogs.

 42. Brussels Griffon